Stranger: Nice dress.

 Why does conflict expend so much emotional energy?

-In short, because introverts are highly sensitive to their environment.
-As they get older, they believe conflicts should decrease with the correct approach.
+In short, introverts are highly sensitive to their environment.
+As they age, they believe conflicts should decrease with the correct approach.

 Conflict is a shock to their system in their thinking that such issues were settled in childhood.